IkramSen/dag-analyzer/gramm/README.md

-# README (ANALYSE) :
+# HPC-DAG Grammar  :
-Auteur : Houssam-Eddine Zahaf, Lug Lemaitre, Damien Amara et Ikram Senoussaoui
+Auteur : Houssam-Eddine Zahaf

 # Tool description

-Coming soon
+This part of the tool